luketeaford/dusg/README.md

 ### Other Options
   - cleanUrls means each file will be written to a directory so './about-me.md' would become './about-me/index.html'.
 This is enabled by default.
   - extension is the file extension to write.
 The default is '.html'.
-  - htmlKey is the name of the key in the object passed to the template function.
-The value is the parsed Markdown.
-The default is 'html'.
-  - metadataKey is the name of the key in the object passed to the template function.
-The value is the parsed YAML.
-The default is 'metadata'.
-  - pathKey is the name of the key in the object passed to the template function.
-The value is the output path.
-The default is 'path'.